-ground from atmospheric muons.
+At Level4, further cuts were applied to reduce the background from atmospheric muons.
 Based on the time and position of the pulses in a given event, the events seen by 4 or more strings were selected.
 In the next step of Level4, we required that the reconstructed Credo energy was higher that 10 TeV.

 At Level5 we retained events with TimeSplitPosition smaller than 40 meters and rejected events with MaxQTotRatio bigger than 0.35.
-In addition, we required that the DelayTime was bigger than 100 ns.
+In addition, we required that the DelayTime was bigger than 100 ns and the rlog1 was smaller than 7.5.

 Finally, using the Feldman-Cousins method [14], a cut on reconstructed energy (see Fig. 3) was optimized and used to suppress remaining muon and atmospheric neutrinos background.
 The Model Refection Factor (MRF) [15] was calculated as a function of reconstructed energy as shown in Fig. 4.
 The minimum of the MRF distribution was found at an energy of E=40 TeV and the energy cut was placed at this value.
-The energy resolution for an $E^{-2}$ astrophysical spectrum for fully contained events is $\Delta(\log{10}E{\nu}) \sim 0.04$ and the vertex position resolution is $\sim 4$ meters.
+The energy resolution for an E^{-2} astrophysical spectrum for fully contained events is $\Delta(\log{10} E{\nu}) \sim 0.04$ and the vertex position resolution is ~ 4 meters.